paragliding training center

 You must meet the mental and physical requirements for paragliding.
 These requirements are also required for a tandem flight.

 For paragliding and for powered paragliding.
 Students purchasing their flying equipment from us help offset the real cost of training.
 We appreciate it.
-If you want to severely irritate the team here, purchase your equipment from another school (most won't do it, anyway) or off the Internet (a foolish thing for newbies to do who don't know anything).
+If you want to severely irritate the team here, purchase your equipment from another school (most won't do it, anyway) or off the Internet (a foolish thing for newbies who don't know anything).
 In any case, at least 50% of those who buy their equipment before training eventually sell it for various reasons, usually at a loss.

 What should I bring to my training lessons?